-Our skin is highly responsive to an overall good diet and many will find that upon improving the quality of what they're eating skin issues will minimise, or even completely disappear.
-By quality this means eating more foods in their natural state, or as natural as possible, and as often as possible.
-Here they're packed full of vitamins, minerals and all sorts of wonderful nutrients that support our skin, as well as our overall health.
+Our skin can be highly responsive to an overall nutritious diet, and many will find that upon improving the quality of what they're eating will positively impact skin issues.
+By ‘quality’ this means eating more foods in their natural state, or as natural as possible, and as often as possible.
+Here they're packed full of vitamins, minerals, antioxidants, and all sorts of wonderful nutrients that support our skin, as well as our overall health.

 1. Up the healthy fats

-For gorgeous skin eat whole food fats - these are foods such as creamy avocados, oils like coconut and olive, nuts, seeds, and oily fish, like salmon and mackerel.
-They help aid in reducing inflammation within the body, and are crucial players in the structure of the skin, in a sense acting like internal moisturisers, and having a vital role in the production of the skins natural oil barrier.
+To encourage gorgeous skin eat dietary fats form whole food sources.
+These include foods like creamy avocados, olive oil, nuts and seeds; and oily fish, like salmon, herring and mackerel.
+They help aid in reducing inflammation within the body, can provide valuable antioxidants, and are crucial players in the structure of the skin, in a sense acting like internal moisturisers, and having a vital role in the production of the skins natural oil barrier.

-Our skin serves as a barrier between us and the outside world - between internal factors (e.g. certain foods, stress, inflammation) and external factors (e.g. sun exposure, pollution, smoking), we have the creation of damaging free-radicals happening pretty much 24/7, which can impact collagen and elastin, the key proteins used as the structural support of skin.
-With free-radical damage can come premature aging, wrinkles, poor skin tone, and a lackluster appearance - basically they'll age us well before we need too.
-Antioxidants in our diet are brilliant because they help 'balance' free-radicals, reducing the damage associated with them.
+Our skin serves as a barrier between us and the outside world - between internal factors (e.g. certain foods, stress, inflammation) and external factors (e.g. sun exposure, pollution, smoking), we have the creation of damaging free-radicals happening pretty much 24/7.
+This contribute to premature aging, wrinkles, poor skin tone, and a lackluster appearance - basically they'll help age us well before we need to!

-Great sources of antioxidants in our diet are fruits and veggies, as they're rich in the champion antioxidant nutrients, vitamin C (e.g. citrus fruit, capsicum), vitamin E (e.g. avocado, spinach) and vitamin A (e.g. carrots, kumara/sweet potato).
+Antioxidants from our diets are brilliant because they help protect against free-radicals, reducing their potential damage.
+Great sources within foods include fruits and veggies, as they're rich in champion antioxidant nutrients like vitamin C (e.g. citrus fruit, capsicum), vitamin E (e.g. avocado, spinach) and vitamin A (e.g. carrots, kumara/sweet potato).
 In particular, vitamin C has been shown to be especially beneficial at decreasing the likelihood and severity of wrinkles (3).
-To get a good intake of antioxidants, aim to hit your 5++ servings of fruit and veggies everyday, making sure to include a varied intake.
+To get a good intake of antioxidants, aim to hit your 5+ servings of fruit and veggies everyday, making sure to include a varied intake.

 3. Stay hydrated

 Water is essential to life - without it, we wouldn't last very long.
-It helps flush toxins from the body through our excretory system, aids blood circulation, helps with delivery of nutrients to our cells, and keeps our bowels moving along nicely, which is important for waste removal and reducing constipation (waste build-up in the body=toxic build up, which is a no-no for skin health).
+It aids blood circulation, helps with delivery of nutrients to our cells, and keeps our bowels moving along nicely, which is important for waste removal and reducing constipation (waste build-up in the body = toxic build up, which isn’t conducive for optimal skin health).

-When our skin is dehydrated, wrinkles appear more prominent, and skin drier and duller - this makes sense, given a huge percentage of us (around 60%) is actually water.
-For healthy skin, make sure to hit your 8+ glasses of water a day - plain is best, but herbal teas can count too.
-Also remember many fruits and veggies often contain a high percentage of water, and can help count towards our overall hydration levels too.
+When our skin is dehydrated, wrinkles appear more prominent, and skin drier and duller - this makes sense, given a huge percentage of us (around 60%) is water.
+For healthy skin, aim to hit your 8+ glasses of water a day - plain and herbal teas are best.
+Many fruits and veggies often contain a high percentage of water too, and can help count towards our overall hydration levels.

 4. Reduce sugar

-To support not only skin health, but overall health too, treat sugar like the treat it is.
+To support skin, treat sugar like the treat it is.
 This includes less processed, more natural sources, like maple syrup and coconut sugar, too.